aaditya29/Microservices-With-Go/Part_9/HTTP Server For Sending Multipart/readme.md

 	John

 As we can see it is not an array because as mentioned above this function returns the first value associated with the key. <br>

+In similar way we can access the age an key value too.

+<b> For stepwise coding example of HTML server click</b> [here](https://github.com/aaditya29/Microservices-With-Go/blob/master/Part_9/HTTP%20Server%20For%20Sending%20Multipart/server.go)